 The new year is coming in hot, so people will be searching for a routine to follow in the gym.
 So, I thought I would make things easy for you by reviewing 3 popular weightlifting programs and 1 hot, up and coming program (it's mine lol).

-If you're still on the fence whether or not to get in the gym, check out my last article "You Probably Know What You Need to Do."
+If you're still on the fence about whether or not to get in the gym, check out an older article of mine, "You Probably Know What You Need to Do."

 Fads will come and go but strength and conditioning is forever... because it works!
-In this article we will review my daily gym plan (favorite obviously), Starting Strength, Stronglifts 5x5, and the PHAT program (second favorite).
+In this article we will review my Gym Gainz Guide (favorite obviously), Starting Strength, Stronglifts 5x5, and the PHAT program (second favorite).

 I'm sorry but I couldn't start the list with a program other than mine...
-Here's what my program has over the others: My Daily Gym Program is a hybrid program with a focus on gaining strength and lean muscle mass, while also losing body fat.
+Here's what my program has over the others: My Gym Gainz Guide is a hybrid program with a focus on gaining strength and lean muscle mass, while also losing body fat.

-Each workout will have structured strength work, a conditioning portion, and vanity work like biceps, triceps, abs, and calves.
+Each workout will have structured strength work, a conditioning portion, and vanity work like biceps, triceps, abs, or calves.

 Mon: Lower Body